davidkeeton/homechat/README.md

 HOMECHAT_AUTO_TLS=false
 ```

-and provide the expected certificate/key files in the data directory or override their paths with the corresponding environment variables.
+Then provide the expected certificate/key files in the data directory or override their paths with the corresponding environment variables.

-`tools/create-test-tls.sh` remains available for manual certificate creation and no longer contains a user-specific output path.
+`tools/create-test-tls.sh` is also available for manual certificate creation.

 ## First administrator